 The echo reduction properties of the TSWE have been investigated by comparative measurements performed in a controlled echoic environment using a reflecting plate.
 The SATIMO SH2000 wideband dual-ridge horn have been considered as antenna measurement application.
-The validation campaign have highlighted the echo reduction properties of the of TSWE algorithm.
-In fact, it has been shown that the same mitigation of errors coming from the presence of echoes obtainable combining offset measurements and modal filtering can be achieved with the TSWE algorithm allowing a significant reduction of the number of samples.
+The validation campaign has highlighted the echo reduction properties of the of TSWE algorithm.
+In fact, it has been shown that the same mitigation of errors coming from the echoes obtainable presence of combining offset measurements and modal filtering can be achieved with the TSWE algorithm allowing a significant reduction of the number of samples.